drcgjung/tractusx/eclipsedataspaceconnector/api-wrapper/README.md

 There is currently on Apple Systems with M>=1 processors.
-The solution is to  [Microsoft JDK 11](https://docs.microsoft.com/de-de/java/openjdk/download) manually and set an environment variable, such as `ZULU_JDK' to its location.
+The solution is to  [Microsoft JDK 11](https://docs.microsoft.com/de-de/java/openjdk/download) manually and set an environment variable, such as `ZULU_JDK` to its location.

 #### Gradle behind a corporate proxy